neeravbasant/pml_assignment/index.md

 num_idx = which(lapply(train, class) %in% c("numeric"))
 ```

 Fixing the  missing values.
-This includes the imputation method usin K-nearest neighbour model.
+This includes the imputation method using K-nearest neighbour model.

 ```r